You Don't Need More Self-Control!

 One simple word that can change everything.

-Throughout my journey, I learned that there is a huge misunderstanding about this relationship between control and food, which is:
+Throughout my journey, I learned that there is a huge misunderstanding about the relationship between self control and food, which is:

 See, if you want to lose weight, you’re looking to get rid of fat storage, right?